DamiJJJ/Neon-Snake/readme.md

 ## Download

-You can download current version of the .apk _[here](https://www118.zippyshare.com/v/2HMszNMa/file.html)_.
+You can download current version of the .apk _[here](https://mega.nz/file/WcBlBR7R#iXIkLfxzSR54ahxMYGTpNnH2nFOChk0Ek9cmDJzzLuE)_.

 ## Changelog

+* v.1.3
+    - move controls function to FixedUpdate Class (made snake more responsive)
+    - remove bloom from all objects
+    - apply bloom to certain objects - snake, food and score
+    - remove volume bar from settings menu
+    - add button leading to GitHub repository in settings menu

 * v.1.2
     - change controls to two arrows on edges of the screen